 Can your vacation be truly complete without a time to enjoy the primal beauty that only nature can provide?
-In this guide we will mention all the beautiful natural resources that can be visited during your stay in Dalmatia.
+In this guide, we will mention all the beautiful natural resources that can be visited during your stay in Dalmatia.

 National Park Plitvice Lakes – UNESCO world natural heritage site

-Plitvice Lakes is the oldest between the National Parks near Split Croatia.
+Plitvice Lakes is the oldest of the National Parks near Split Croatia.
 Known for its magnificent plaster cascades out of which the most famous one is the Great Waterfall, the largest waterfall in Croatia (78 meters).
-As a result of continuous biodynamic process of creation and growth of travertine, a series of 16 bigger and a few smaller lakes was created, which are the most picturesque parts of the park.
+As a result of a continuous biodynamic process of creation and growth of travertine, a series of 16 bigger and a few smaller lakes was created, which are the most picturesque parts of the park.

-As a border area between continental and Mediterranean climate, with the altitude difference of 1,200 meters between the lowest and the highest point within the park, this is a specific habitat that is home to many endemic and rare species.
-1,267 different plant species are registered in the park, out of which as many as 50 species of orchids, 321 species of butterflies, 157 species of birds, 20 species of bats etc.
+As a border area between continental and Mediterranean climate, with an altitude difference of 1,200 meters between the lowest and the highest point within the park, this is a specific habitat that is home to many endemic and rare species.
+1,267 different plant species are registered in the park, out of which as many as 50 species of orchids, 321 species of butterflies, 157 species of birds, 20 species of bats, etc.

-A special place within the rich fauna is occupied by the largest European carnivores: brown bear, wolf and lynx.
-Due to the uniqueness, natural beauty and values of the national park, Plitvice Lakes was put on the UNESCO List of World Heritage in 1979.
+A special place within the rich fauna is occupied by the largest European carnivores: brown bear, wolf, and lynx.
+Due to the uniqueness, natural beauty, and values of the national park, Plitvice Lakes was put on the UNESCO List of World Heritage in 1979.

 Plitvice Lakes is the most beautiful and the first proclaimed park in Croatia, so it has to be on our list of National Parks near Split Croatia to visit.
-However, before departure please gather information on weather in the park because it is within the Lika-Senj County, which is significantly cooler than Split.
+However, before departure please gather information on the weather in the park because it is within Lika-Senj County, which is significantly cooler than Split.
 What is more, be prepared for a lengthy ride, about 3 hours (242 km from Split, if you use the highway).
-However if you like to discover the park with local experts you are welcome to join us on our Plitvice Lakes day trip from Split.
+However, if you like to discover the park with local experts you are welcome to join us on our Plitvice Lakes day trip from Split.

 Be sure that you will not be disappointed after a long run once you experience the beauty of this natural masterpiece!